michael2012z/BitBible/markdown/Etheridge/files/1Tim.md

 3. I requested of thee, when I would go into Makedunia, to remain at Ephesos, and instruct certain men that they teach not various doctrines,

-4. nor throw themselves (away) upon stories and tales of generations which have no end,Soko, " design or scope." (but) which rather subserve contentions, and not edification in the faith of Aloha.
+4. nor throw themselves (away) upon stories and tales of generations which have no end,

-5. But the endSoko, " design or scope." of the commandment is love, from a pure heart, and from a good conscience, and from genuine faith.
+5. But the end

 6. And from them that have erred, and have declined to vain words,

 7. seeking to become teachers of the law, while they understand not what they speak, nor that concerning which they contend.

-8. But we know that the law is good, if a man according to the lawOr, as of the law. converse in it;
+8. But we know that the law is good, if a man according to the law

 9. knowing that against the righteous the law is not set, but against the evil, and rebels, and the wicked, and sinners, and the dishonest, and those who are not pure, and those who strike their fathers, and those who strike their mothers, and murderers,